Fresh Salmon Casserole

 Cuisine: casserole, comfort food, seafood

-Keyword: fresh salmon casserole, raw salmon recipes, salmon casserole recipe with crackers, salmon casserole with crackers, wild salmon recipes
+Keyword: fresh salmon casserole, raw salmon recipes, salmon casserole with crackers, wild salmon recipes

 Prep Time: 10 minutes